 Writing a pilot means hitting send and finding a typo directly after.
 It’s not resending because you know that shit is amateur hour.
 It’s ANXIETY, ANXIETY, ANXIETY.
 It’s craving approval because, well, you’re a writer.
 It’s waiting and waiting some more and realizing you need to walk away but refreshing one last time before you do.
-It’s having your mother ask if you’ve heard back yet.
 It’s hearing back and discovering the inevitable…

 Writing a pilot means rewriting.
-It’s getting sick-to-shit of reading your own work and trying to not get discouraged.
-It’s repeating the same process in rapid succession until you finally finish and are FOR REALZ done-done.
+It’s getting sick-to-shit of reading your own work and trying to not get discouraged until you’re FOR REALZ done-done.

 Writing a pilot means you’re lucky enough to be a writer.
 It means if you’re really lucky you’ll sell that shit.
 And if you’re really, really, REALLY lucky you’ll get to sit back and watch it play out on TV while thinking to yourself, FUCK YEAH, I FUCKING WROTE THAT SHIT, right before you get back to writing, I assume.